Sole Proprietorship Business Registration in the UAE [A Guide]

 The UAE boasts some of the most modern legislation, allowing both small and medium investors to start their businesses quickly.
 In the UAE, a sole establishment Dubai is a legal venture owned or run by a single person who holds a trade license in his or her own name.
 All of the entity’s obligations, including financial liabilities, are assumed by the owner.

 The CCL, or Commercial Companies Law, exempts any business that provides professional services but does not engage in any commercial activity.
 A competent foreign investor who practices professional service is permitted total ownership of a sole proprietorship business in the UAE.
-Organisations owned by foreign nationals hire a local service agent to assist them in getting licenses, visas, and other documents.
+Besides, organisations owned by foreign nationals hire a local service agent to assist them in getting licenses, visas, and other documents.

 What is sole establishment in the UAE?